the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 - [Further RAM Guidance](https://github.com/alan-turing-institute/research-application-management/blob/main/docs/team_strategy.md) on facilitating Why/How/What conversations

 ### RAM insights
-Using the basic "Why/How/What" format for the conversation helps provide focus and clarity and can lead to a better outcome.
+Using the basic "Why/How/What" format as a starting point for the conversation helps provide focus and clarity and can lead to a better outcome.
+As with all frameworks, this starting point should be adapted to match the understanding and ways of working of the specific project team.
 By not overstructuring the conversation, you will also allow people the space to express their thoughts freely.
 We feel this is an important approach as it allows open conversations to happen and things to emerge that otherwise might not.
 Strong facilitation skills are crucial, including reading the room and identifying patterns in the conversation.
+Doing this effectively takes a long time - at least 2 hours per session (we recommend a minimum of 6 hours, if not longer).
+These sessions should be separated and standalone (i.e. 2 hours slots on different days), but close enough together to ensure continuity.
+We recommend scheduling all sessions in advance, to reserve team member's time and ensure small gaps between each session.

+A lot of content will be covered in this session.
+We strongly recommend creating a synthesized output from these sessions that can be referred back to by any project team member.
+A great example is a comprehensive, professional slide deck, that not only serves as a resource for the team, but can be used both internally and externally by any team member to communicate the project to stakeholders.

 For more on effective facilitation, check out:
     * {ref}`Chairing Events <cl-chairing>`